 Which method do I recommend?

-Instead, use a long tail with exact match internal approach.
+Instead, use a long tail with an exact match internal approach.
 No one does this, well almost no one.

 Example: Link: We all live in a yellow submarine